HuamanGames/signup/README.md

-# online
+# Signup
-A game website made by Nicholas Huaman
+A temporary signup website made by Nicholas Huaman